HomeLatest NewsTelecomBSNL with Skylo launches satellite-based IoT device services

 Register Now →

 The dissemination of new devices by Skylo will be done dedicatedly via the state-run telecom giant at an estimated cost of Rs 10,000 per unit.
-The square-shaped device can be carried by users across any part of the country, and connected with their smartphones for two-way communication.
+The square-shaped device can be carried by users across any part of the country, and connected with their for two-way communication.

 BSNL also said that the technology pertaining to the new device has already been tested successfully in various segments like Indian Railways, fishing vessels, and for enabling connected vehicles across India.